My friend Trey asks great questions.

 “Accept whatever comes to you woven into the pattern of your destiny, for what could more aptly fit your needs.”

-When I read this, I began to view every situation that came into my life as divinely and uniquely constructed for my personal growth and character needs, in order to become the best version of myself.
+When I read this, I began to view every situation that came into my life as divinely and uniquely constructed for my personal growth and character needs, in order to become the person I need to be.

 The choice to view things this way is beginning to transform the way I respond.

-I hope others will find great hope in this as well.
+I hope others will find hope in this as well.

 Life stressors only reveal what we have been able to successfully hide up until that point.
-They are not inconveniences or barriers to be raced through or detoured around, they are the necessary vessels of our transformation.
+Challenges in life are not inconveniences or barriers to be raced through or detoured around, they are the necessary vessels of our transformation.

 Ultimately, personal leadership is not about better business results or work success.
 It is an existential and spiritual journey of far greater significance.